maryantoinette-abuela/mry-ui/README.md

 - 👋 Hi, I’m @mry-ui
-- 👀 I’m interested in web development and graphic design
+- 👀 I’m interested in...
-- 🌱 I’m currently learning web systems and fundamentals
+- 🌱 I’m currently learning...
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me